MilesCranmer/BorrowChecker.jl/README.md

 However, this does not prevent you from cheating the system and using `y = x`[^1].
 To use this library, you will need to _buy in_ to the system to get the most out of it.
 But the good news is that you can introduce it in a library gradually:  add `@own`, `@move`, etc., inside a single function, and call `@take!` when passing objects to external functions.
 And for convenience, a variety of standard library functions will automatically forward operations on the underlying objects.

 [^1]: Luckily, the library has a way to try flag such mistakes by recording symbols used in the macro.

-First, some important disclaimers:

-> [!WARNING]
-> BorrowChecker.jl does NOT promise safety in any way.
-This library implements an _extremely_ simplistic and hacky take on a part of Rust's ownership model.
-It will not prevent you from misusing it, or using regular Julia features, or doing all sorts of incorrect things.
-This tool should only be used in development and testing, but should not be relied on in production code to do correct things.

-Now, with that out of the way, let's see the reference and then some more detailed examples!

 ## API